-If you’re hear looking for mashed cauliflower keep reading to find out why this cauliflower puree is even better.
-If you’re here looking for cauliflower puree then you’re in the right place because this Whole 30 and keto cauliflower puree is smooth, it’s silky, and it is just downright delicious.
+This cauliflower puree is smooth, it’s silky, and it’s just downright delicious.
 It’s the side dish you didn’t know you loved until you tried it.
-And best of all, it’s on your table in minutes!
+And best of all, it’s on your table in minute!
+Plus, it’s a great side for a Whole 30, keto, or paleo diet!

 If you asked me ten years ago if I liked cauliflower, I would’ve responded that I liked raw cauliflower dipped in ranch dressing, almost as much as I liked raw broccoli dipped in ranch dressing.
 I don’t actually even remember eating cooked cauliflower, ever.